Technical page

 Where the privacy boundary sits

-The runtime, secrets, storage, and telemetry remain inside the slug-specific Azure environment, while Azure AI Foundry stays as a separate optional Azure service rather than being folded into the core deployment footprint.
+The runtime, secrets, storage, and telemetry remain inside the slug-specific Azure environment, while Azure AI Foundry provides the core LLM capability for the solution and remains integrated through Azure-native controls.

 Official Microsoft Azure architecture icons are included here in a labeled architecture-diagram context.